Morcheeba: 2009–2013: Reunion, Blood Like Lemonade and Head Up High

 As a solo artist, Edwards remained with the same management company as Morcheeba—Chris Morrison the CM of CMO Management represented both artists—which led to a chance meeting in their London offices sometime in 2009.
 Edwards and the Godfrey brothers met again to discuss her possible involvement in a new project.
 Initially the singer was hesitant and pointed out that she "really enjoyed doing my solo stuff and writing my own lyrics".
 Eventually, Edwards rejoined the band and the trio began work on a new album, with Edwards still on tour promoting her solo album, Ross Godfrey living in California and Paul Godfrey in France.
 On 12 February 2010, NME revealed that Edwards was once again back with the band, which was confirmed by Paul Godfrey the day after on the band's Myspace blog.
 Edwards made her live return with the band at the Caprices Festival, Switzerland on 9 April 2010.
 Edwards' role in the band changed, as she had "become more confident" in her "ability as a singer and a songwriter", and found that during the recording process they were "more honest with each other", and thus they produced "a more honest record".

 Morcheeba released their seventh album, Blood Like Lemonade, on PIAS in June 2010, preceded by the single "Even Though".
-It was produced by Paul Godfrey, who described the album as "a warm, fuzzy blanket of psychedelia", while Edwards described the lyrics as "having dark themes".
+It was produced and mastered by Paul Godfrey, who described the album as "a warm, fuzzy blanket of psychedelia", while Edwards described the lyrics as "having dark themes".
 She also remarked on how the brothers had made her part of the creative process again.
 An eighteen-month tour followed that saw the band play around the Americas and Europe.

 Their eighth album, Head Up High, was released on 14 October 2013, again on PIAS.
-In 2014, the band toured Australia, with a line-up consisting of Skye Edwards (vocals), Ross Godfrey (guitars), Steve Gordon (bass), Richard Milner (keyboards), Martin Carling (drums) and James Anthony (decks).
+In 2014, the band toured Australia, with a line-up consisting of Skye Edwards (vocals), Ross Godfrey (guitars), Steve Gordon (bass), Richard Milner (keyboards), Martin Carling (drums) and James Anthony (turntables).